 Which offers no logical relationships between panels - a good example would be when Cassius was being offered the power ball position and it goes from a medium close up shot of him to a wide shote of everyone, then back to him, then randomly a shot with his high-school football players in the room cheering, then back to him.

-I think also this notion of extreme barriers to entry, being so unreasonably accessibly is interesting to see, for instance when his old boss puts in the elevator password and its this long ass sequence of a million numbers.
+This notion of extreme barriers to entry, being so unreasonably accessibly is interesting to see, for instance when his old boss puts in the elevator password and it's this long ass sequence of a million numbers.

 Another theme of private companies being the gatekeepers to a lot of political actions and decisions is such a crazy but very real concept.
-We then see what that means about the very negative impacts of capitalism creates.
+We then see what that means about the very negative impacts of capitalism that manifests.

 I thought it was cool when Cassius and his friend got into it but did it this strange ani-climatical exchange of powerful affirmations and compliments. the same way him and Detroit got into it.